masagrator/Status-Monitor-Overlay/README.md

 Tool contains six modes to choose, each one is explained [here](https://github.com/masagrator/Status-Monitor-Overlay/blob/master/docs/modes.md).

-You can exit from selected mode by pressing and holding Left Stick + Right Stick.
-To exit from main menu press B.

 If it's not working in dock, you need to first start Status Monitor, then put Nintendo Switch to dock.

 # What is currently supported: